 Be prepared to face demanding entry requirements.
 The requirements vary from subject to subject, but most students are required to achieve A*AA in their A levels examinations (other international qualifications are accepted).
 Do note that there are other written papers on top of interviews which may be considered during admission.
 Some of you might be worried that any apparent lack of impressive extracurricular activities will set you back, but don’t be discouraged.

-Choosing a college
+Choosing your college

 Cambridge is one of the few universities in the world which adopts a collegiate system.
 Things you might want to consider when you are choosing a college include the provision of welfare, financial aid and accommodation, opening hours of college library, proximity to the city centre and distance from departments, lecture halls and grocery stores.
 Compare the pros and cons.
 If you are still indecisive, you can always opt for an open application, but do bear in mind that you might be allocated to a college which you don’t fancy as much.
 On top of that, some colleges might demand higher grades or entry requirements so do take note of that!

 Oxbridge requires early submission of applications.
 Make sure that your UCAS application goes through well before 15 October every year.
 Do ask questions, and seek help from your guidance counsellor or staff in your college’s placement centres.
-A third-party advisory organisation, like MABECS, can be a huge help when you need good feedback.
-However, they will be occupied during the application season, so do not leave your application till the last minute.